gabelivan/wp-asset-clean-up/readme.txt

 The plugin makes AJAX calls to retrieve the data from the front-end page with 100% accuracy.
 Possible reasons why nothing is shown despite the wait might be:

-- Your internet connection cut off after you loaded the edit post/post (before the AJAX calls were trigerred).
+- Your internet connection cut off after you loaded the edit post/post (before the AJAX calls were triggered).
 Make sure to check that and refresh the page if it's back on - it happened to me a few times

 - There could be a conflict between plugins or your theme and something is interfering with the script that is retrieving the assets

 - You are loading the WordPress Dashboard through HTTPS, but you are forcing the front-end to load via HTTP.
-Although WP Asset CleanUp auto-corrects the retrieval URL (e.g. if you're logged in the Dashboard securely via HTTPS, it will attempt to fetch the assets through HTTPS too), there could be cases where another plugin or .htaccess forces a HTTP connection only for the public view.
+Although Asset CleanUp auto-corrects the retrieval URL (e.g. if you're logged in the Dashboard securely via HTTPS, it will attempt to fetch the assets through HTTPS too), there could be cases where another plugin or .htaccess forces a HTTP connection only for the public view.
 Due to Same Origin Policy (read more here: https://developer.mozilla.org/En/Same_origin_policy_for_JavaScript), you can't make plain HTTP AJAX calls from HTTPS connections.
 If that's the case, try to enable "WP Remote POST" as a retrieval method in the plugin's settings if you want to manage the assets in the Dashboard.

+- You're using plugins such as Wordfence that block the AJAX request.
+At this time, if that's the case, it's best to enable managing assets in the front-end view (Settings).

-In this case, it's advisable to enable "Manage in the Front-end?" in "Settings" of "WP Asset CleanUp", thus making the list to show at the bottom of the posts, pages and front-page only for the logged in users with admin privileges.
+In this case, it's advisable to enable "Manage in the Front-end?" in "Settings" of "Asset CleanUp", thus making the list to show at the bottom of the posts, pages and front-page only for the logged in users with admin privileges.

 Although I've written the code to ensure maximum compatibility, there are factors which are not up to the quality of the plugin that could interfere with it.
 In case the assets are not loading for you, please write me on the forum and I will be happy to assist you!